rgrannell1/kea/README.md

 ### Installation

-Occasional, particularily stable releases of Kiwi will be uploaded to CRAN.
-The best way to get kiwi is through github.
+Occasional stable releases of Kiwi will be uploaded to CRAN.
+For most people, the best way to get Kiwi is through github.

 ```splus
 install.packages("devtools")